-All visitors, including parents and siblings, are required to enter through the front door of the building and proceed immediately to the main office.
+All visitors, including parents and siblings, are required to enter through the main entrance of the building.
 Visitors should identify themselves and inform office personnel of their reason for being at school.
 Fox Lake Grade School District 114 utilizes the Raptor system for all visitors.
 All visitors or anyone coming into the building will be required to show their driver's license.
 The visitor's name, date of birth, and photo will be scanned.
 Raptor enhances school security by reading the driver's license and comparing the information to a sex offender database.
 Assuming no matches are found, a badge that includes a name and photo will be printed.
 Safety is our highest priority; Raptor will provide a consistent system to track visitors and volunteers.